 - Create Additional Space – adding a countertop with an overhang creates seating and additional work and food preparation space

 - Increases engagement – eliminates having one’s back to guests or swimmers since the chef is not facing the wall or back to guests.
+It can be the center of your outdoor entertainment space.

 - Design with a purpose – well-placed appliances allow guests to help themselves by accessing the refrigerator or wine cooler without disrupting the chef’s work flow.